Edward Clodd: Skepticism

 Clodd was Chairman of the Rationalist Press Association from 1906 to 1913.
 He was skeptical about claims of the paranormal and psychical research, which he wrote were the result of superstition and the outcome of ignorance.
-He criticised the spiritualist writings of Oliver Lodge as non-scientific.
+Clodd criticised the spiritualist writings of Oliver Lodge as non-scientific.
 His book Question: A Brief History and Examination of Modern Spiritualism (1917) exposed fraudulent mediumship and the irrational belief in spiritualism and Theosophy.

 Works

 The following list is incomplete.
 Biographies of Darwin, Wallace, Bates and Spencer exist.